 Congratulations!
-Ms worker bee, Mr rise and shine, O stern and virtuous taxpayer, you my friend, with your sensible clothes and careful opinions, you my friend, you upright adjunct of decent society, …yes you right there… are, as you are very much aware, in awkward possession of a singularly boring job.
+Ms worker bee, Mr rise and shine, O stern and virtuous taxpayer, you my friend, with your sensible clothes and careful opinions, you my friend, you upright adjunct of decent society, are, as you are very much aware, in awkward possession of a singularly boring job.

 And there’s little respite from it all, really.
-So when we are given a break from slogging on the treadmill of life, there is little that occasions an attack of existential angst quite like a serving of rigid conversazioni by a black belt bore.
+So when we are given a break from slogging on the treadmill of life, there is little that occasions an attack of existential angst quite like a two hour serving of facetime with an ossifying bore.

 Of course it’s not really your fault.
-You didn’t sign up for this – that blank stare you receive when asked what you do with your life, how galling it is to your pride.
+You didn’t sign up for this – that blank stare you receive when asked what you do with your life, how it mocks your pride.

 You make the best fist of it.
 But it’s so damned hard, we know.